Aaron Brewer (long snapper)

-Aaron Brewer (born July 5, 1990) is an American football long snapper for the Arizona Cardinals of the National Football League (NFL).
+Aaron Brewer (born July 5, 1990) is an American professional football long snapper for the Arizona Cardinals of the National Football League (NFL).
 Brewer signed with the Denver Broncos as an undrafted free agent in 2012.
-He played college football at San Diego State.
-He married Nicole Brewer on June 2, 2018.
+He played college football for the San Diego State Aztecs.

 College career

 Brewer played long snapper at San Diego State University.
 In his junior year, he played in 13 games and recorded five tackles for the season.
 In his sophomore year, he played in all 12 games of the season as a long snapper.
 He also recorded four tackles for the entire year.
 In his freshman year, he played in 12 games along with one tackle.

 Professional career

 Denver Broncos

 On May 3, 2012, Brewer signed with the Denver Broncos as an undrafted free agent.

 Brewer was the long snapper for Matt Prater’s NFL record 64-yard field goal on December 8, 2013.

 On February 7, 2016, Brewer was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 On March 8, 2016, the Broncos released Brewer along with tight end Owen Daniels and right guard Louis Vasquez.